Ryan McMahon Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.47 team ERA ranks 21st across all league pitching staffs.
+- The Tigers have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.

+- Tigers pitchers combine to allow 102 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- Lorenzen gets the start for the Tigers, his 14th of the season.
-He is 2-5 with a 3.97 ERA and 58 strikeouts in 77 2/3 innings pitched.
+- Boyd (5-5) gets the starting nod for the Tigers in his 16th start of the season.
+He has a 5.70 ERA in 71 2/3 innings pitched, with 73 strikeouts.

-- The right-hander's most recent appearance was on Sunday against the Minnesota Twins, when he tossed five innings, surrendering two earned runs while allowing seven hits.
+- In his last time out on Tuesday, the lefty threw two-thirds of an inning against the Texas Rangers, allowing one earned run while surrendering one hit.

-- The 31-year-old has put together a 3.97 ERA and 6.8 strikeouts per nine innings across 13 games this season, while giving up a batting average of .246 to opposing hitters.
+- In 15 games this season, the 32-year-old has put up a 5.70 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.